Who is St. Jude?

 St. Jude statue, Danny & Rose Marie Thomas Memorial Garden, St. Jude Children's Research Hospital, Memphis.
 Photo by jch.

-Fundraising dinner for St. Jude Children’s Research Hospital, second of five narratives read between courses of the meal.
+Fundraising dinner for St. Jude Children’s Research Hospital, second of five narratives.

 Who is St. Jude?
 He is one of Jesus’s twelve disciples, also called Thaddeus.
 According to tradition, he spread the good news of Jesus to areas east of the Mediterranean, and bordering the Black and Caspian seas.
 His letter to eastern Christians is one of the shortest in the Bible, but carries a profound message to trust God, even during difficult times.
 Partly for this reason, as Church tradition developed, Jude became known as the saint to turn to for support to carry the heaviest burdens.